Quicksilver (film): Home media

 The DVD for Quicksilver was released in December 2002 by Sony Pictures Home Entertainment.

 Reception

 The film received negative reviews and as of July 2024 has a 13% rating on Rotten Tomatoes, based on 16 reviews.

 In The New York Times, Walter Goodman wrote "As long as the characters are doing stunts or whizzing impossibly through city traffic to a strong rock beat, there's something to watch.
-For the rest of the time, Quicksilver is as much fun as a slow leak."
+For the rest of the time, Quicksilver is as much fun as a slow leak.".
+In a two-star review, Roger Ebert wrote "The movie has moments when it comes to life, when it threatens to tell a story about interesting people, and then it wanders off into inane scenes designed only to sell records."